xiaoiver/infinite-canvas-tutorial/packages/site/docs/experiment/pythagorean-theorem.md

 import PythagoreanTheorem from '../components/PythagoreanTheorem.vue'
 </script>

+-   [TheoremExplainAgent: Towards Multimodal Explanations for LLM Theorem Understanding]
-[The Pythagorean Theorem and Its Geometric Proof]
+-   [The Pythagorean Theorem and Its Geometric Proof]

 <PythagoreanTheorem />